 GFMD government programme and civil society feedback

-To kick off their GFMD 2017-2018 Co-Chairmanship, the Governments of Germany and Morocco launched the 2017 Draft Concept Note on 16 December 2016.
-The programme for this year’s Government Days of the GFMD, with the overall theme “Towards a Global Social Contract on Migration and Development” , aims to balance the interests between migrants and their countries of origin, transit and destination, within the framework of safe, regular and orderly migration.
+To mark the direction of their GFMD 2017-2018 Co-Chairmanship, the Governments of Germany and Morocco launched the 2017 Concept Paper in March.
+The programme for this year’s Government Days of the GFMD, with the overall theme “Towards a Global Social Contract on Migration and Development”, aims to balance the interests between migrants and their countries of origin, transit and destination, within the framework of safe, regular and orderly migration.
 The Roundtable themes are focused directly on migration-related Sustainable Development Goals and particularly on development of the Global Compact for Migration resulting from the September 2016 High-Level Summit, to which the GFMD is intended to contribute.